 You may have heard of a little-known soccer outfit by the name of FC Barcelona, held in great affection by the locals.
 The atmosphere at the 99,000-seater Camp Nou is known more for it reverence than electricity and sports fans should make the effort to partake in what is effectively Catalonia’s national religion.

 Year-round Barcelona is full of events and experiences that will linger long in the memory, such as the firework-laden all-nighter that is Sant Joan (Sant Juan in the rest of Spain) and the enthusiastically celebrated festes majores: week-long street parties held in each district throughout summer, culminating in La Merce, the city-wide celebration that comes with carnival-style processions and free concerts in every placa and park.
 Make sure you pick up a programme to catch highlights like the Catalan traditions of correfoc (fire-running) and castellers (human castles).
 If you really want to experience Barcelona-style hedonism however come for the world-renowned Sonar electronic music festival.
 Even if you can’t afford a ticket to the main event, scores if not hundreds of parties and concerts make up a formidable Off programme.
 For less beats per minute, but even more hipsterdom then time your visit for Primavera Music Festival in May.

 For a much wider range of experiences, tours and day trips in and around Barcelona, check out the gurus at BCN.travel.

 Ipod docks, pink neon lights and panoramic views make the pillows at Barcelo Raval some of the most progressive in the city.
 This sleek circular tower is a sign of the gentrification of Raval district, but a word of warning – it hasn’t happened yet!
 If you’re keen to go green Casa Camper’s total recycling policy and solar panels make for a eco-friendly stay, whilst for old school charm the family-run Hotel Grau is hard to beat.
 Overlooking a narrow street just off Las Ramblas, visitors are recommended to check out the accompanying bar next door for homemade Vermouth served since 1862.
 If you prefer your own pad then there are plenty of rental firms offering apartments in every district, which usually work out cheaper than hotels.
-Try Oh-Barcelona who have 450+ flats around town.

 Gastronome’s are spoilt for choice in Barcelona, and whilst your chances of landing a table at Ferran and Albert Adria’s Tickets Bar are miniscule, even the crappiest neighbourhood gaff will serve up a decent bocadillo (sandwich).
 For upscale modern Mediterranean cuisine, with a spot of posing, Noti doesn’t disappoint, whilst a bit more rough and ready experiences can be enjoyed at Cal Pep, where you’ll have to queue for seafood tapas, or sidle over to local favourite Cafe de L’Academia, which with characteristic Catalan obstinacy doesn’t bother to open at weekends.
 Alternatively why not go straight to the source at La Boqueria market?
 If kiosk restaurants like El Quim and Organic are too hectic for you, pop out the back of the market and discover Ra Town’s delightful sun-kissed, ivy-bedecked terrace.